microsoft/Mastering-the-Marketplace/docs/vm/index.md

 [✉️](https://forms.office.com/r/0gCrzhSMkw) [Let us know what you need](https://forms.office.com/r/0gCrzhSMkw) from this content, or tell us how we're doing.

+[🚦](../learning-paths/virtual-machine-offers.md) Not sure where to get started?
+Try the *Working with Virtual Machine Offers* [Learning Path](../learning-paths/virtual-machine-offers.md).

 [▶️](#hands-on-labs) [Grow your skills with the hands-on labs](#hands-on-labs).

 [👈](../index.md) [Go back to the front page](../index.md).